Lot's Poor Choices

 2And he said, "Now behold, my lords, please turn aside into your servant's house, and spend the night, and wash your feet; then you may rise early and go on your way."
 They said however, "No, but we shall spend the night in the square."
 3Yet he urged them strongly, so they turned aside to him and entered his house; and he prepared a feast for them, and baked unleavened bread, and they ate.

 For various reasons (he knew the town was evil; it was the custom of the times; he recognized them as angels) Lot invites them to his home.

-The following passage describes how a mob formed outside his house in the evening demanding that Lot turn over the men so they could "know" them.
+This passage describes how that evening a mob formed outside of his house demanding that Lot turn over the men so they could "know" them.
 They become infuriated when he refuses.
-They even turn on him by accusing him of being a foreigner and never really being one of them.
+They even turn on Lot by accusing him of being a self-righteous foreigner.

 This word "know" is used elsewhere in the Old Testament to describe sexual relations so the mob wanted to rape them.
-Homosexual scholars say that this passage means that the people just wanted to get to know in a social way these people but the following passages and the way the word "know" is used elsewhere disproves this.
+Scholars, sympathetic and in agreement with homosexuality, say that this passage means that the people just wanted to get to know, in a social way, these people.
+However, the following passages and the way the word "know" is used elsewhere disproves this.

 Other scholars tell us that male rape and sodomy was also one way to show dominance and victory over an enemy so the mob may have wanted to have sex not just for pleasure but to humiliate and dominate these foreigners and intimidate others who would go there.